mdeguzman827/mdeguzman827.github.io/_posts/2017-02-28-DataScience.md

 We are using logistic regression to predict salaries.
 This may seem counterintuitive since salaries are a continuous value.
 However, it is much more useful to give ranges of salaries in order to make room for negotiation and possibly other factors that affect salary.
 We built the model and found the features that affect the salaries the most.
 In my case, it was the words "data" and "research" that had the most effects.
 If "data" was in the job title, then it came with quite a big average salary of $117,000.
 However, if "research" was in the job title, then the average salary was roughly $ 56,000.
 This makes sense because most research jobs get paid very little.
 Neither reviews nor job description had any particular impact on salary.

 I also wanted to find the average salaries of data scientist jobs in each state.
-I found the best states with top salaries to be Delaware, New Mexico, and Massachusetts.
+I found the best states with top salaries to be Delaware, New Mexico, California and Massachusetts.
 However, it is very important to note that I was only able to scrape very few jobs for each state (less than 10).
 So this data is hardly representative of an entire to state, let alone the country.

 Now let's go over the confusion matrix: